 Helping Canadians in need

-After in-depth polling showing Canadians overwhelmingly in support of amendments to psilocybin therapy regulations, the Psychedelic Association of Canada (PAC), in collaboration with industry, non-profit, medical, research and legal experts are uniting to work collaboratively with Health Canada to achieve psilocybin therapy regulations by March 31st, 2022.
+After in-depth polling showing Canadians overwhelmingly in support of amendments to psilocybin therapy regulations, the Psychedelic Association of Canada (PAC), in collaboration with industry, non-profit, medical, research and legal experts are united to work collaboratively with Health Canada to achieve psilocybin therapy regulations.

 The Research Backs it • The Public Supports It • The Patients Demand It